Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 Regular interactions should include weekly or bi-weekly check-ins, progress updates, and team meetings.

-Many organisations now leverage performance management system software to facilitate these communications, making it easier to document discussions and track progress.
+Many organisations now leverage performance management system software to facilitate these communications, making documenting discussions and tracking progress easier.
 Your communication strategy should encompass various channels, including face-to-face meetings, virtual check-ins, and digital platforms.

 This multi-channel approach ensures that feedback and information flow smoothly, regardless of work arrangements.
-Remember to document key discussions and decisions to maintain accountability and track progress over time.
+Remember to document key discussions and decisions to maintain accountability and track progress.

 Performance Review